Financial Aid Frequently Asked Questions

 Minimum Credits for Spring Pell Grant

-• If you enrolled full-time (12+ credits) and received the full-time Pell Grant amount for summer 2022 fall 2022 and winter 2023, you must enroll at least half-time (6+ credits) in spring 2023 classes to receive a spring Pell Grant.
+- If you enrolled full-time (12+ credits) and received the full-time Pell Grant amount for summer 2024, fall 2024 and winter 2025, you must enroll at least half-time (6+ credits) in spring 2025 classes to receive a 4th quarter term Pell Grant for Spring 2025.

-• If you enrolled part-time summer 2022, fall 2022, or winter 2023, there is no mimum credit requirement to receive spring 2023 Pell Grant (unless required by your EFC (Estimated Family Contribution).
+- If you enrolled part-time summer 2024, fall 2024, or winter 2025, there is no mimum credit requirement (other than you must be registered in a minimum of 1 credits) to receive spring 2025 Pell Grant (unless required by your Student Aid Index (Student Aid Index).
 You can use the remainder of your annual "first" scheduled Pell Grant during spring with no minum credit requirement.